Instagram Location Ideas: Captivate & Inspire More Followers

 Whatever location you go with, make sure your images have alt text.
 You can use our Instagram Alt Text Generator if you need help to make your photos accessible.

-To add a location to your Instagram post, first, take or upload a photo and move to the page where you can add a caption, tags, and location.
-Then, click on ‘Add Location’ and type the name of the location.
-Choose your location from the list of location suggestions, then click ‘Share’.
+First, take or upload a photo and move to the page where you can add a caption, tags, and location.
+Then, click on 'Add Location' and type the name of the location.
+Choose your location from the list of location suggestions, then click 'Share'.

-Adding locations to your Instagram posts can make them discoverable to more users who are looking at posts in the same location.
-It’s a great way to increase your visibility, especially if you’re a business or influencer trying to attract a local audience.
+Adding locations to your Instagram posts can make them discoverable to more users looking at posts in the same location.
+It's a great way to increase your visibility, especially if you're a business or influencer trying to attract a local audience.

 Yes, you can add or edit the location of old Instagram posts.
 Go to the post you want to edit, tap the three dots in the upper right corner, select 'Edit', then 'Add Location'.
 Choose your location and tap 'Done' or 'Check' to save your changes.